 Some of the recent cases investigated by the Florida Fish & Wildlife Conservation Commission (FWC) include:

-- A 61-year-old Brevard County man was killed in December 2013 while airboating on the St. John’s River when his boat crashed into a concrete pylon.
+- A 61-year-old Brevard County man was killed while airboating on the St. John’s River when his boat crashed into a concrete pylon.
 The retired NASA employee had launched his boat with a group of more than 30 other members of a local airboat association, but they lost sight of him shortly before the crash.

-- A 7-year-old Georgia boy was killed in June 2006 in the St. Johns River after the airboat on which he was riding snagged on the bottom, pitching him forward and over the left side of the boat, which then struck the child.
+- A 7-year-old Georgia boy was killed in the St. Johns River after the airboat on which he was riding snagged on the bottom, pitching him forward and over the left side of the boat, which then struck the child.
 He later died of his injuries at an Orlando hospital.

 There have been numerous other instances wherein tree branches get caught in the propeller, causing debris to be flung at passengers, which can not only damage the vessel but cause injury to boat occupants.

 In some cases, injuries associated with wild animal contact may not be included in formal airboat accident statistics, but could nonetheless be attributed to operator negligence.
-For example, in June 2012, an Everglades airboat captain lost his hand after it was bitten off by an alligator as the man was trying to feed it.
+For example, an Everglades airboat captain lost his hand after it was bitten off by an alligator as the man was trying to feed it.
 While he couldn’t sue himself for his own injury, an FWC spokesperson pointed out that the captain put his six passengers’ lives – two of them young children – at risk with the action he took.

 It’s important to note Florida does not require airboats or their captains to carry insurance or undergo background checks.